rahul-verma/arjuna/community/FeatureDevelopment.md

     * State checking: Implemented for GuiElement.
 To be implemented and tested for DropDown and RadioGroup.
     * Type Checking: Not started yet.
     * Can it be set at automator level?
+3. Element should load specific pieces of DOM belonging to it as well as complete outerHTML.
 3. DropDown methods
     * sendOptionText
     * clickOption